cosmos/sdk-tutorials/tutorials/how-to-use-ipfs/index.md

 ## What is IPFS

 In Web 2.0, a web application consists of a backend and a frontend.
-The backend is the server wher the database and the application logic run.
+The backend is the server where the database and the application logic run.
 The frontend consists of the user interface, what the user sees, and communicates with the backend via API calls.
 Usually, these are stored by the developer of the application in centralized servers.
 In the decentralized world, we can consider Cosmos SDK chains as a backend of our decentralized applications (Dapps).
 The blockchain lets us store and retrieve data.
 Dapps usually have a frontend as well, and that frontend can be stored in a centralized entity (AWS, GitHub Pages) or, in order to be 100% decentralized, use a protocol like IPFS.

 > IPFS is a distributed system for storing and accessing files, websites, applications, and data.